rescript-react-native/rescript-react-native/reason-react-native/src/apis/Style.md

 Accepts a `float`.

-Aspect ratio control the size of the undefined dimension of a node. _Aspect ratio is a non-standard property only available in react native and not CSS._
+Aspect ratio controls the size of the undefined dimension of a node. _Aspect ratio is a non-standard property only available in react native and not CSS._

-- On a node with a set width/height aspect ratio control the size of the unset dimension
+- On a node with a set width/height, aspect ratio controls the size of the unset dimension
-- On a node with a set flex basis aspect ratio controls the size of the node in the cross axis if unset
+- On a node with a set flex basis, aspect ratio controls the size of the node in the cross axis if unset
-- On a node with a measure function aspect ratio works as though the measure function measures the flex basis
+- On a node with a measure function, aspect ratio works as though the measure function measures the flex basis
-- On a node with flex grow/shrink aspect ratio controls the size of the node in the cross axis if unset
+- On a node with flex grow/shrink, aspect ratio controls the size of the node in the cross axis if unset
 - Aspect ratio takes min/max dimensions into account